Ballard High School (Louisville, Kentucky): Campus

 The campus at Ballard High School consists of the main school building as well as the fine arts building.
 The main building is referred to by students and faculty as four separate buildings (North, South, East, and West), although all four sections are connected to each other by overhead walkways.
 The South and North buildings house the majority of the classrooms at Ballard High School as well as the North and South offices.
 The West building's first floor is the home of Ballard's famed art department and the 2nd floor houses the Library.
 The East building's 1st floor contains the three cafeterias, the Ballard Bank, and the Ballard Student Guidance Center (College Counselor.)
 The East building second floor is the home of Ballard's award-winning Music department as well as both the large and small gymnasiums.

 The Sandy Allen Fine Arts Center is a performing arts facility on the Ballard High School campus.
 The 22500 sqft. facility, which opened in 1998, seats 900.
 The fine arts center is used for musical and theatrical productions put on by the school's fine arts department.
 In 1999, it was awarded the AIA KY Merit Award of Excellence for its design.

 In Kentucky, care must be taken not to confuse this school with Ballard Memorial High School, the public high school that serves Ballard County in the far-western Jackson Purchase.

 Demographics

-The following table represents the breakdown of students by race/ethnicity from the 2013-14 and 2022-21 school years.
+The following table represents the breakdown of students by race/ethnicity from the 2013–14 and 2022–21 school years.

 Choir, band, orchestra and speech

 The Ballard choral program is one of the largest in the state of Kentucky and is the only fully graded-sequential program in Jefferson County.
 Each year a large number of students are accepted into the KMEA All-State Choirs and many go on to participate in university choral programs.
 The choir has received distinguished ratings at the regional KMEA Assessment every year since 1995 and has received national and international awards in the past.
-The choral program also has a strong club aspect with the school's Madrigal Singers, made up of choral students, being known for putting on a Madrigal Feaste each year for the community.
-The current choir director is Noel Weaver.
+The choral program also has a strong club aspect with the school's Madrigal Singers, made up of choral students, being known for putting on a Madrigal Feast each year for the community.